Digital Marketing 5 min read

 Google Keyword Planner

-New and experienced advertisers can utilize Google Keyword Planner to search for keywords and its’ performance.
-Even with a single keyword, you can gather traffic forecasts and historical statistics to help you set competitive bids and budgets onto your new or existing campaigns.
+New and experienced advertisers can utilize Google Keyword Planner to search for keywords and their performance.
+Even with a single keyword, you can gather traffic forecasts and historical statistics to help you set competitive bids and budgets for your new or existing campaigns.

 KeywordSpy is a marketing tool for advanced keyword research.
 Like Ahrefs, KeywordSpy provides data on terms and phrases that people are searching for; but it’s geared toward reconnaissance on competitors’ online ad campaigns.
 Users can find rivals in different geographies and figure out not only their successful keywords but also how ad copy helps their paid campaigns succeed.
 With the right amount of digital know-how, you can find advertiser gaps across Google, Yahoo!, and Bing in more than 30 countries and international markets.

 SpyFu is another heavy-hitting tool for PPC keyword intelligence.
 But unlike KeywordSpy, SpyFu only reveals your competitors’ presence on Google.
 This includes the keywords they’ve bought, the ad variations they’ve gone with, and which ones have succeeded.
 It, however, goes deeper by going into competitors’ advertising history, which goes back several years, letting you learn extensively from their successes and failures.

 Unlike other paid search marketing tools, AdBeat focuses on display advertising intelligence.
 It allows you and online advertisers to see ads, and the messaging being used, how the media were purchased, and what publishers they run on.
 Depending on the plan you subscribe to, you can filter the data by the device (i.e., Apple, Android, phone, or tablet), date range, and ad network; the number of results per keyword search; up to two years’ worth of historical data; and the performance of grouped ad sets.